 No, you continue to own your home.
 And when you pass on, your heirs own your home, though they must then pay back the reverse mortgage.
 If you are in arrears on taxes and insurance, you are in default and, to keep your home, you must work with the lender to catch up on your obligations.

-Salesman insist a senior use the loan proceeds to purchase another financial product as a condition for obtaining a reverse mortgage
+A salesman insists you use the loan proceeds to purchase another financial product as a condition for obtaining a reverse mortgage

 No, this is not legal.